david-c14/FuryStudio/doc/lib/c/exception.md

 | 6 | IO_ERROR Typically a specified file cannot be read / written |
 | 7 | UNKNOWN_ERROR An unexpected error has occurred |

-The message returned by `Exception_String` may have more specific details of the error.
+The message returned by `Exception_string` may have more specific details of the error.